-However, the ACA remains under attack by President Trump and Tennessee Attorney General Herbert Slatery through a lawsuit to overturn the entire ACA.
-If Slatery and Trump succeed in court, there will be devastating consequences for the women of Tennessee who depend on the ACA.
-Unfortunately, Slatery and Trump would rather insurance companies be in charge, instead of doctors.
+However, the ACA remains under attack by the Trump Administration’s Department of Justice and Tennessee Attorney General Herbert Slatery through a lawsuit to overturn the entire ACA.
+If opponents of the ACA succeed in court, there will be devastating consequences for the women of Tennessee who depend on the ACA.
+Unfortunately, these opponents would rather insurance companies be in charge, instead

 The ACA Reigned in Insurance Companies

 Pre-existing condition protections: In Tennessee, 35 percent of women aged 18 to 64 have a pre-existing condition.
 Before the ACA, insurance companies could deny women coverage for pre-existing conditions such as pregnancy, cancer, and diabetes.
 In Tennessee, women aged 45 to 64 have the highest number of declinable pre-existing conditions: 46 percent.

 If the ACA is overturned: Tennessee women would no longer be guaranteed insurance because of a pre-existing condition, including pregnancy.

 Discrimination: Before the Affordable Care Act, insurance companies discriminated against women based solely on their gender; meaning women paid higher premiums than men for the same plan just for being a woman.

 If the ACA is overturned: Insurance companies can once again charge women more than men for the same health plan.